franzbischoff/false.alarm/protocol/Protocol.md

 A literature review will be conducted to assess the state of the art for ECG automatic processing:

-  - The memory and space used to perform the main goal of the algorithm (sound an alarm for ex.) will be collected if available.
+-   The memory and space used to perform the main goal of the algorithm (sound an alarm for ex.) will be collected i available.
 -   The type of algorithms used to identify ECG anomalies
 -   The type of algorithms used to identify specific diagnosis (like a flutter, hyperkalemia, etc.)
 -   Their performance (accuracy, ROC, etc.)

 A broad search will be conducted on Pubmed, Scopus, Google Scholar, device manuals, and other specific sources.

 Keywords:

 -   ECG AND monitoring AND ICU
 -   ECG AND \[time series\]
 -   ECG AND automatic AND interpretation

-Articles published after “The PhysioNet/Computing in Cardiology Challenge 2015: Reducing False Arrhythmia Alarms in the ICU”, will also be analyzed.
+Articles published after “The PhysioNet/Computing in Cardiology Challenge 2015: Reducing False Arrhythmia Alarms in the ICU,” will also be analyzed.

 # Research plan and methods